nogurtMon/pgMaps/README.md

 <img src="public/postgres-frontend-logo1.png" width="300" />

 **An open-source web interface for PostGIS databases**.
-Import spatial data, visualize it on a map and share it with anyone.
+Import spatial data into PostGIS, visualize it on a map and share it with anyone.
 Runs locally or self-hosted.

+- Import anything (ArcGIS Feature Server, GeoPackage, GeoJSON, KML, SHP, CSV, XLSX) into PostGIS
 - Visualize large spatial datasets
-- Import anything (ArcGIS Feature Server, GeoPackage, GeoJSON, KML, SHP, CSV, XLSX)
 - Share live maps with anyone

 ## Features